2bitninja/code-snippets/README.md

 # code-snippets
-This some code snippets for possible reuse.
+This some code snippets and small scripts for possible reuse.

 ## File Descriptions
 ### choice
-This code is for making a case statment in BASH
+This code snippet is for making a case statment in BASH

 ### HERE-ILOMc
 Used to get MAC addresses form ILOMs

 ### Notes.txt
-Notes on various
+Notes on various things, such as; SSH, VNC, ILOM, SED, xterm, etc

 ### check-ports-PPSM.sh
 Script for generating ports listing for security paperwork

 ### grap-IP-MAC
 Gets IP address and MAC address on system for each device

+### FISCAL
+Script made for someone that wanted to output fiscal info for a univerity.
+Both version of the scripts do the exact same thing.

+### Ping-to-IP.sh
+Script for getting an IP address from a hostname

 ## Commands & Variables
 ### Open Aplications on a MAC